crohit92/angular-material-weds-bootstrap/index.md

 - Rresponsive CSS utilities to adapts to the device width.

 **All the above requirements point to one of the most famous design libraries i.e. `Bootstrap`**

+## The Necessary Evil - `Bootstrap`

+Due to the requirements mentioned above, frontend devs generally end up using bootstrap in their project along with other design libraries(for components), like Angular Material in my case.

+But why am i calling bootstrap an `Evil`?

+What is wrong in having two libraries when one just provides components and the other provide layout.
+They must be a perfect mix right ?

+## Consequence of having bootstrap with Angular Material

+There are some issues, I want to point out, which occur when we use both these design libraries together.

+- The download bundle size increases more than the required
+   - Because bootstrap does not by default allow you to pick and choose what features you want from it.
+You have to take everything as a single bundle.
+- Bootstrap uses `!important` for almost every css utility which i hate the most.
+I always use the [Specificity rule](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) to override my styles when required.
+Using !important is a bad way of writing and should be avoided always.
+- Extra scripting library `jquery` which is not recommended with Angular.
+- Even extra JS for bootstrap as well - `bootstrap.js`

+The above consequences should be enough to start thinking of a better solution.